ahmadbasyouni10/ahmadbasyouni10/README.md

 self.hobbies = ["Coding", "Soccer", "Streaming"]
 ```

-I have been interested in computers from the age of 10.
+I fell in love with computers at the age of 10.
 I started fixing old laptops and building computers for my family and friends.
 I started coding in highschool using Java.
-Then, learned Python and C++ and created VPN and Spoofers used by some video game players.
-Now, I am exploring Web Design and languages such as HTML, CSS, and JavaScript.
-I have tried tools such as Node.js and React, and I am still learning to become a successful Software Engineer.
+Then, learned Python and C++, which helped me created VPNs and other cool stuff for me and my friends to use.
+Now, I am exploring Web Developement and frameworks like Node Express and React.

 ### 💼 Credentials
 - **Experience:**